advanced-js/memory/README.md

 ## V2

 * Finish independently
-* If you were using the other person's repository, make a fork from theirs and then submit a pull request back to the original repository: `https://github.com/YOUR_USERNAME/countdown/compare/advanced-js:gh-pages...gh-pages`
+* If you were using the other person's repository, **make a fork from theirs** and then submit a pull request back to the original repository using this URL: `https://github.com/YOUR_USERNAME/countdown/compare/advanced-js:gh-pages...gh-pages`
 * Refactor to use OOP (Views, maybe Models, etc).

 ## Bonus points